chingyutseng0715/SyncSubTranslate/README.md

 ## How It Works

-On launch you choose a role for the current computer:
+On launch, select the role for this computer:

 ### Subtitle Service
 Runs on the laptop connected to the conference microphone.